carlos-martins-marques/tng-sp-ia/wim-wrapper-vpnaas/README.md

 ## Usage

 This sofware exposes its API through an AMPQ interface implemented with Rabbitmq.
-In order to use it, the WIM Wrapper MOCK must be connected to a message broker.
+In order to use it, the WIM Wrapper vpnaas must be connected to a message broker.
 Configuration for the connection can be set in ./Dockerfile for docker use, and in broker.config for direct use.

 ### Test

 You can run Unit and Module tests using docker compose.
-Just run in `son-sp-infrabstract/wim-wrapper-mock/`:
+Just run in `son-sp-infrabstract/wim-wrapper-vpnaas/`:

 `docker-compose -f docker-compose-test.yml build` `docker-compose -f docker-compose-test.yml up`